Estimation of Energy-dissipation Lower-bounds for Neuromorphic Learning-in-memory: Results

-Equations.~\ref{eq_gradientE}-~\ref{eq_masterEq} show that setting two of the three parameters (learning-rate, update-rate or energy barrier-height) determines the third.
-This relationship can be used to estimate the total energy dissipation $E_{Total}$ for an LIM-based training. $E_{Total}$ is determined by the energy dissipated for building up the barrier $E_{\infty}^0$ at the end of training and the energy dissipated to perform the individual state transition $\Delta E_n^{diss}$ at each time instant $n$.
-We also enforce a constraint that the total number of training operations $\#FLOPs$ is finite and is estimated from the empirical trend shown in Fig.~\ref{fig_1}A. We also constrain the update-rate schedule $r(n) = \frac{R_n}{R_{max}}$ to be monotonic $0 \le r(.) \le 1$ such that $r(n) \rightarrow 0$ as $n \rightarrow \infty$.
-This choice of $r(n)$ ensures that $R_n \le R_{max}$ and $E_n^0 \ge 0, \forall n$.
-Then, the lower bound of $E_{Total}$ estimated for $M$ memory elements can then be expressed as
+Eq.~\ref{eq_energyEpsDelta-1}-\ref{eq_energyEpsDelta-2} shows that setting any two of the three parameters learning-rate~$\epsilon_n$, update-rate~$J_n$, energy barrier-height~$\Delta E_n$, determines the third.
+This relationship can be used to estimate the total energy dissipation $E_{\text{Total}}$ for an LIM-based training. $E_{\text{Total}}$ is determined by the energy dissipated for building up the barrier $E_{\infty}^0$ at the end of training and the energy dissipated $\Delta E_n$ at each time instant $n$ to support the flow $J_n$.